serras/emacs-haskell-tutorial/tutorial.md

 A piece of advice: most of the times you need to write something in Emacs, you can use Tab to autocomplete what you have written or show different possibilities.
 For example, if you press `M-x` and then write `package-` and press Tab, you will see all the commands related to package management popping up.
 If you then continue writing `r` and press Tab, the only option is `package-refresh-contents`, so it will be written for you ;)

+Before continuing, note that `haskell-mode` has many more features and options that the ones we are going to talk about.
+You can learn more about them in [its wiki](https://github.com/haskell/haskell-mode/wiki).

+### Indentation modes

 In order to use `haskell-mode`, you need to select one of the three [indentation modes](https://github.com/haskell/haskell-mode/wiki/Indentation) that it provides.
 The indentation mode specifies how Enter and Tab will be treated when working with Haskell code.
 The most advanced one is called `haskell-indentation`.
 To enable it:
   * Open your personal configuration file.
 Remember, to do so press `M-:`, then write `(find-file user-init-file)` and finally press Enter.
   * Add a new line containing `(add-hook 'haskell-mode-hook 'turn-on-haskell-indentation)`.